 The Uniform Anatomical Gift Act (UAGA) is the federal act providing legal authority for organ, eye and tissue donation.
 The most recent version of the UAGA (2006) was signed into law in Colorado in 2007 and Wyoming in 2009.
 The UAGA defines a gift as a voluntary and legally binding uncompensated transfer and allows individuals to make an anatomical gift to be effective after death by use of a document of gift.
 The UAGA establishes donor registries as a valid document of gift.

-Residents can register their decision to be organ, eye and tissue donors at the time of their deaths by saying ‘Yes’ each time they obtain or renew a driver license or state ID, or at www.DonateLifeColorado.org or www.DonateLifeWyoming.org anytime.
+Residents can register their decision to be organ, eye and tissue donors at the time of their deaths by saying ‘Yes’ when they obtain or renew a driver license or state ID, or at www.DonateLifeColorado.org or www.DonateLifeWyoming.org anytime.
+When Colorado residents register as organ, eye and tissue donors, their registration remains in effect until they revoke it.